nkt1546789/CCPM/README.md

 Clustering by Class-Prior Matching (CCPM) is a clustering method based on class-prior matching.
 Thanks to kernel model (not kernel method), it can capture non-linear structures and parameters such as bandwidth and regularization paramter are automatically tuned by cross-validation.
-This work has not been published yet, and I'm not sure if this is so promising or not.
-I'm waiting for your feedbacks.
-Thanks for reading :)

 Note: CCPM is only for binary clustering problems.